keys-pub/keys/keyring/README.md

 Securely store secrets.

-This package provides a cross platform keyring using system APIs (macOS/keychain, Windows/wincred, Linux/SecretService) or filesystem, protected by a password derived key.
+This package provides a cross platform keyring using system APIs (macOS/keychain, Windows/wincred, Linux/libsecret) or filesystem, encrypted by a password or FIDO2 hmac-secret key.

 For more details visit **[keys.pub](https://keys.pub)**.